derejmi/Galaxy-Brain/README.md

 - In cases where the component relied on data gathered by others, dummy data was used to start building the logic.
 - These child components were passed information as props from `</QuestionContainer>` in the form of data or methods.
 - When good progress was made on these components, we started styling and developing tests for these components.
-- We also took a behavioural approach to building functionality and styling - making iterations based on the behaviour of the app and user exoerience.
+- We also took a behavioural approach to building functionality and styling - making iterations based on the behaviour of the app and user experience.

 ## Wins & Challenges